ElBe-Development/discord.py-bot-template/README.md

 <center>
-    <h1>This repository will be archive for now, as I will focus on the I programming language.</h1>
+    <h1>🎉 The repository is unarchived.
+Work will be done on the v1 branch.</h1>
 </center>